-The treatment goal for vertebral fractures is clinical stability as evaluated mechanically and neurologically being the spines' ability to handle physiologic loads properly without resulting in neurological injury and simultaneously preventing deformity and pain.
+The treatment goal for vertebral fractures is clinical stability as evaluated mechanically and neurologically, assessing the spines' ability to handle physiologic loads properly without resulting in neurological injury and simultaneously preventing deformity and pain.
 Classifying the acute traumatic fracture correctly will then allow for the appropriate choice of surgical stabilization or conservative management and have been discussed above.
-Always treat the underlying cause for the fracture.
+Always treat the underlying cause of the fracture.

 Those who present with osteomyelitis and discitis will undergo 6 to 8 weeks of targeted IV antibiotics after biopsy leads to a microbial diagnosis.
 Often these patients can undergo conservative management and do not require surgical intervention.
 A biopsy can also be utilized to determine metastatic disease if this is also on the differential.

-Older patients who present with acute back pain should be evaluated with imaging to assess for vertebral column fracture.
-If imaging is positive for vertebral fractures outside the trauma setting the underlying cause should be sought out; these will include osteoporosis, metastatic disease, and primary bone pathology.
-All high impact trauma patients should undergo imaging diagnostics.
+Older patients presenting with acute back pain should be evaluated with imaging to assess for vertebral column fracture.
+If imaging is positive for vertebral fractures outside the trauma setting, the underlying cause should be sought out; these will include osteoporosis, metastatic disease, and primary bone pathology.
+All high-impact trauma patients should undergo imaging diagnostics.